 The only downside to this chest freezer is its high price tag.

 Available in 1 and 3 cubic feet sizes.
-Available in black and white.
+Available in black and stainless steel.
 Compact.
 Affordable.
 Integrated lock with 2 keys.
 Includes 2 removable shelves and basket shelf.
 Holds more frozen food than it appears to.